George Takei sheds light on a dark chapter of American and Canadian history

 George Takei's new graphic novel is called They Called Us Enemy.
 His upcoming TV series is called The Terror: Infamy.

 This transcript has been edited for length and clarity.
-To hear the full conversation with George Takei, click 'Listen' near the top of this page.
+Hear the full conversation with George Takei near the top of this page.

 Edited by Enrica Ammaturo.
 Interview produced by Ben Edwards.